ScriptyShake/ScriptyShake/README.md

 - ⚡ This is my [Portfolio](https://valentinamalavasi.myportfolio.com/) & you can play my games on [itch.io](https://scriptyshake.itch.io/).
 - 💬 I like worldbuilding and creating characters and stories.
 I also like to write and do art in my free time!
 - 😄 Fun fact: I love TTRPGs and play D&D!

+(I mostly use Perforce so my GitHub activity might be a little inconsistent)